 P.O.
 Box 3151

-1. Your name, address, case reference and what information you would like;
+1. Your name, address, case reference and details of what information you would like;

 2. Identification documents: one which shows your name and signature (e.g. a copy of your passport) and one which shows your name and address (e.g. a copy of a recent bill or bank statement or other official document).
 We will accept just one identification document if it shows your name, address and signature such as a copy of your driving licence.

-Once we have received your written request, identification documents and fee we will have 40 calendar days to fulfill your request.
+Once we have received your written request and identification documents we will have 30 calendar days to fulfill your request.